About me and my work

 I was an editor for Digital Web Magazine, and an administrator for microformats.org.

-I speak from time to time, and have done at Front-Trends, SxSWi, TXJS and more, and write the occasional article, contributing to .NET Magazine, 24ways, The Pastry Box and others.
+I used to give tech talks, and have done at Front-Trends, SxSWi, TXJS and more, and wrote the occasional technical article, contributing to .NET Magazine, 24ways, The Pastry Box and others.